ravinishadcoder/SUGAR-Cosmetic-Clone/README.md

 # Sugar Cosmetic - clone

-This is the site where you can various type of cosmetic products like makeup kit , powder , brushes etc .
+- Sugar cosmetic is selling online beauty products, This is the site where you can various type of cosmetic products like makeup kit , powder , brushes etc .
 This is very popular site in India .
+This is a clone project of sugercosmetic.com. this is collobrative project, It took 4 days to complete.